hgiesel/closet/docs/clozes/blanking-obscuring.md

 Together with the blanks, this lets us know that the flash card wants us to name _three_ catecholamines.
 This might have otherwise been done with a hint.

-### Blanking non-latin characters
+### International support

-Closet has a built-in [regular expression](https://en.wikipedia.org/wiki/Regular_expression), which specifically targets _letter characters_, no matter the language.
+Closet has a built-in [regular expression](https://en.wikipedia.org/wiki/Regular_expression), which specifically targets _alphanumeric characters_, no matter the language.

 {% include codeDisplay.md content=cloze.hiding_cloze_symbols filterManager=setups.blanking_cloze buttons=bOneTwoThree %}

 Depending on the context you might want to hide symbols as well.
-In this case, you have to provide your own regular expression.
+In this case, you have to change the used regular expression.

 ---
 ## Obscuring

+Another option is to obscure the solution by bluring the answer text.

 {% include codeDisplay.md content=cloze.hiding_cloze filterManager=setups.obscuring_cloze buttons=bOneTwoThree %}

+Note how we changed the highlight color: Seeing blurred blue on a black background would be hard to see.